 Massive flooding affects Indonesia and Timor Leste

-While coronavirus infections are spiking in many parts of the world, the countries of Indonesia and East Timor have one more calamity to worry about: too much water.
-Torrential rains pounded the eastern side of the Indonesian archipelago and the country of Timor Leste on Easter Sunday causing massive flooding and widespread destruction to lives and property.
+While infections of the coronavirus are spiking in many parts of the world, the countries of Indonesia and East Timor have one more calamity to worry about: too much water.
+Torrential rains started pouring on the eastern side of the Indonesian archipelago and the country of Timor Leste on Easter Sunday causing massive flooding and widespread destruction to lives and property.

-Weather forecasts reported the risk of heavy rains in eastern Indonesia and Timor Leste due to a low-pressure system on the western part of the island of Timor.
-Torrential rains began Friday, April 2, and gained strength until Sunday morning, turning major streets into rushing rivers.
+Weather forecasts reported the risk of heavy rains in eastern Indonesia and Timor Leste due to a low-pressure area on the western part of the island of Timor.
+Torrential rains began Friday, April 2, and gained strength until Sunday morning turning major streets into rushing rivers.

-According to local government officials, nonstop heavy rains resulted in flash floods and landslides, killing more than 50 people.
-News agencies reported overflowing dams and rushing water, submerging households and making rescue operations difficult.
+According to local government officials, nonstop heavy rains resulted to flash floods and landslides killing more than 50 people.
+News agencies reported overflowing dams and rushing waters submerging households, making rescue operations difficult.
 Rescuers fear more casualties as retrieval operations are ongoing.

-Heavy rains and flash floods destroyed commercial establishments and infrastructure, including roads that connect the capital city of Dili to affected districts.
-Adventists in Dili are not exempt from nature’s wrath.
-In a social media post, Pastor Inaciu Da Kosta, executive secretary of the Timor Leste Mission, posted a video of his house in knee-deep water.
+Heavy rains and flash floods also destroyed commercial establishments and infrastructures including roads that connect the capital city of Dili to districts affected by the calamity.

 The Adventist Development and Relief Agency (ADRA) in Timor Leste will conduct rapid needs assessment today.
 ADRA will be a part of the coordinated assessment team organized by the Civil Protection of Timor Leste which will begin work on April 6.
 Initial reports from local government units mentioned bedding and cooking equipment as the first needs of families in evacuation centers.